GRAAL-Lab/marine_vehicle_models/README.md

 # Marine Vehicle Models

-A package that has a libraries for marine vehicle models.
+A package that has libraries for marine vehicle models.

 ## Surface Vehicle Model